PhantomBanditX/Signals-After-the-Noise/README.md

 <summary id="-flag-1">🚩 <strong>Flag 01: Password Reuse</strong></summary>

 ### 🎯 Objective
-The lead-up logged failed logons from several regions before the successful one.
-Easy to call it brute force and move on.
-Test that assumption.
-If the successful access was not brute force, what was the actual vector?
+Determine whether the successful authentication resulted from brute force or the use of previously compromised credentials.

 ```kql
 SigninLogs